azkaban/azkaban/docs/flowRetry.rst

 Background
 ----------
 As Azkaban moves into containerization, executions are observing some k8s pod related / infra related issues that result in the whole execution falls.
-Plus, many of the flows takes hours to days to run, and if not attended, a failure may takes hours before the user restart it.
+Plus, many of the flows take hours to days to run, and if not attended, a failure may takes hours before the user restart it.

-So we build the feature that allows users to enable auto-retry on flow-level, as well as opt-in-able strategies how to restart the execution.
+So we build the feature that allows users to enable auto-retry on flow-level, as well as opt-in-able strategies on how to restart the execution.

-Currently the retried execution will be of a new / different execution ID than the original execution.
+Currently the retried execution will be with a new / different execution ID than the original execution.

 Use cases
 ---------